-Just as there is a really big difference between Tax Fraud, Tax Avoidance, and Tax Evasion, there is a great distinction between Tax planning and Tax Preparation.
-Unfortunately, many individuals mistaken tax preparing and tax planning as they seem to be used interchangeably.
+Just as there is a really big difference between Tax Fraud, Tax Avoidance, and Tax Evasion, there is a great distinction between Tax Planning and Tax Preparation.
+Unfortunately, many individuals have mistaken tax preparation and tax planning as they seem to be used interchangeably.
 Although they are both very important, they’re two totally different things.

 Tax preparation deals with income and numbers from the past or that may already show up on the income tax return.
 The client provides the required information and the tax preparer records and tallies up the number to tell you whether or not you owe money or receive a refund and how much.